rxdhwxne1/skyportal-technical-test/README.md

 2. Filter and Clean Data: The application filters objects saved on 16/05/2021 and cleans the data to extract relevant information.
 3. Select Object: Use the Streamlit interface to select the index of the object you want to summarize.
 4. Generate Summary: Click the "Validate" button to generate and display the summary for the selected object.
+5. Display Summary: Choose one specific summary to display or display all summaries.

 ## Code Structure

-- projet.py: The main script that contains the data filtering, cleaning, prompt generation, summary generation, and Streamlit interface.
+- project.py: The main script that contains the data filtering, cleaning, prompt generation, summary generation, and Streamlit interface.
 - rcf_sample_sources.json: The JSON file containing the sample data.
 - requirements.txt: The file listing the project dependencies.